 Piazza San Marco, the main city square, is the most visited spot in Venice for taking pictures in Venice.
-It is most certainly the heart of the city, and it overly crowded throughout the day.
+It is definitely one of the most instagrammable places in Venice.
+The piazza can be overly crowded throughout the day.
 The square has lots of angles and spots to explore for you to get the perfect picture.
 And if you want minimal to no crowd presence in your pictures, you can go there early in the morning as that is the perfect time for a well lit and dramatic picture.
 Make sure you are there by dawn because the crowd starts to pour in by 8 – 8:30 AM, and even the canals fill up with boats and gondolas.

 For an even more beautiful and quieter photographing experience, visit the square at night.
 With the buildings lit up around the square, you can get an even more stunning picture for your Instagram.

 You can get a picture clicked in the vicinity of the Grand Canal, which is a must when you are in Venice.
 This place is quite literally considered to be the face and identity of the floating city.
 The most common way of getting a picture clicked is on the Rialto Bridge with the Grand Canal in the background.
 A pro tip: if you’re looking for absolutely stunning instagrammable pictures, visit the bridge either at sunrise or sunset to witness the grandiose of orange hues that blanket the buildings and the canal all around.
 Be as creative as you can while posing to make the picture that much more effective.